pbbmx/openket/docs/_sources/guide/guide-evolution.rst

 4. Time Evolution
 ^^^^^^^^^^^^^^^^^^^^

-In this case, :obj:`openket.Qeq <openket.core.evolution.Qeq>` function provides the ODE's solve using :obj:`scipy.integrate.odeint` internally, skipping the steps of creating a function and the dictionary (which in this case do not need to be defined), providing the basis, the initial condition and the simulation time.
+In this case, :obj:`openket.build_ode <openket.core.evolution.build_ode>` function provides the ODE's solve using :obj:`scipy.integrate.odeint` internally, skipping the steps of creating a function and the dictionary (which in this case do not need to be defined), providing to the function the basis, the initial condition and the simulation time.

 .. testcode:: [basics]

     t = linspace(0,10,1000)  # Simulation time, from 0s to 10s
-    solution = Qeq(R=rho, Rdot=rdot, basis=base, y0=y0, t=t, file=None)
+    solution = build_ode(rho=rho, rdot=rdot, basis=basis, y0=y0, t=t, filetype=None)

 ^^^^^^^^^^^^^^^^^^^^
 5. Visualization